c13n-io/c13n.io/content/about.md

 image: "c13n-avatar.png"
 ---

-> **c13n** - Creating a common baseline for Lightning Applications ⚡
+> **c13n** - Creating a common baseline for Lightning Applications

 ## What is c13n

 > Pronounced "c-thirteen"

-Sitting on top of Bitcoin & Lightning Network layer, c13n is a component that makes your interaction with LN much easier.
-It acts as an intermediate layer between your application and your LN Node, without introducing any centralization characteristics.
+Sitting on top of Lightning Network layer, c13n is a component that introduces new ways to use lightning.
+It acts as an intermediate layer over your LN node, enabling ⚡data transfer over lightning⚡ for applications!

-c13n utilizes the node's interface to achieve a higher-level API, easy for devs to get used to and to start building on top of right away.
+c13n utilizes the node's interface to achieve a higher-level API, including both payment and data focused features, easy for devs to get used to and to start building on top of right away.

-One of the main priorities of c13n is to be based as much as possible on Lightning Network communication (through micro-payments), and to utilize clearnet the least possible.
+One of the main priorities of c13n is to be based exclusively on lightning micro-payments and to not utilize clearnet.

 ![](/arch_overview.png)